modeset/-deprecated-utensils/README.md

 ## Write some codes
-Generate all docs, fixtures and the style guide after changes to the markup fixtures, or readme.md files:
+Generate all docs, fixtures and the style guide after changes to the markup fixtures, or readme files:

 ```
-rake document
+bundle exec rake
 ```

 ## Style Guide